Water System Information

 What actions is UAF taking?

-Although no other instances of Legionella have been identified on campus, we will be testing the water in our buildings in the coming days.
+Although no other instances of legionella have been identified on campus, we will be testing the water in our buildings in the coming days.
 Users may see periodic shower closures on campus while UAF conducts sampling or makes water adjustments.
 We are also increasing the chlorine levels throughout the campus water system to disinfect the supply lines.
 The water will still be safe to drink, but users may taste or smell the slightly higher levels of chlorine.
 Flushing water throughout the system may also cause some slight discoloration.
 Running the water for 30 seconds should eliminate the discoloration.

 What should you do?